2adapt/template-general/README.md

 NOTE: in some cases the "hot reload" in SvelteKit doesn't seem to work well with these local domains.

-The main caddy configuration should import the Caddyfile in the project:
+The global Caddyfile should import the project Caddyfile:

 ```bash
 sudo emacs /etc/caddy/Caddyfile